Mark Spitz: Film and television career

 After Spitz retired from competitive swimming at age 22, he was managed by the William Morris Agency, which tried to get him into show business while he was still a household name due to his athletic success.

-A poster featuring Spitz wearing his swimsuit and seven gold medals made him the hottest pin-up since Betty Grable.
+A poster featuring Spitz wearing his swimsuit and gold medals led ESPN to retroactively label him "the hottest pin-up since Betty Grable".

 In Spitz's TV debut, he appeared as himself in a skit as a dentist on a Bob Hope special that aired October 5, 1972.
 In 1973–74, Spitz appeared on TV's The Tonight Show Starring Johnny Carson and The Sonny & Cher Comedy Hour.
 On the TV drama Emergency!, he portrayed Pete Barlow, whose wife (played by Spitz's wife, Suzy) is accidentally shot by a handgun in an overfull drawer.
 He also appeared briefly on The Dean Martin Celebrity Roast of California Governor Ronald Reagan in September 1973.

 Spitz went to work for ABC Sports in 1976 and worked on many sports presentations, including coverage of the 1976 Summer Olympics in Montreal and the 1984 Summer Olympics in Los Angeles.
 In 1985 he appeared as a TV announcer in Challenge of a Lifetime.
 He continued as a broadcaster for some time, but within a few years, he was hardly seen as a public figure except perhaps as a commentator for swimming events like the 2004 Summer Olympics.
 Instead Spitz focused on his real estate company in Beverly Hills and hobbies such as sailing.

 Narration

-Spitz narrated Freedom's Fury, a 2006 Hungarian documentary about the Olympic water polo team's Blood in the Water match against the Soviet Union during the Revolution of 1956—considered among the most famous water polo matches.
+Spitz narrated Freedom's Fury, a 2006 Hungarian documentary about the Olympic water polo team's Blood in the Water match against the Soviet Union during the Hungarian Revolution of 1956 which was repressed by the Soviet Union—considered among the most famous water polo matches.
 The film was executive produced by Quentin Tarantino and Lucy Liu, and made its debut at the Tribeca Film Festival.

 Commercials

 He appeared in an advertisement for the California Milk Advisory Board.
-One of his print advertisements featured the caption "I always drink it-is something I like to do.
+One of his print advertisements featured the caption "I always drink it--is something I like to do.
 I want to be loved by the mothers."

 In 1974, he was in a number of Schick razors commercials.
 In 1998 he appeared with Evel Knievel in a TV commercial for PlayStation.

+In 1982, bestselling author Clive Cussler, mentioned Mark Spitz in the novel "Pacific Vortex!", the origin-story of Dirk Pitt.

 In 2004, he appeared in a TV commercial for Sprint PCS.
 Then in November 2007, Spitz made a cameo appearance on Amanda Beard's first television commercial (for GoDaddy) featuring her own seven Olympic medals (won between 1996 and 2004).
 The ad was entitled "Shock".
 Also, in 2007 he appeared in the infomercial for the "Orbitrek Elite" fitness workout.

 In 2012, Spitz appeared in a commercial for Ageless Male, a testosterone supplement.

 In a 2019 commercial, Spitz pitched a personal EKG device by KardiaMobile.

 In 2022, Spitz endorsed the health supplement Relief Factor.